Dubai masterplan 2020A summary

 CITY PLAN FRAMEWORK

-There are many challenges which have been found through the identification and analysis of the existing situation.
-Based on these challenges, but also opportunities, the municipality set out 8 strategic directions to work towards:
+There are many challenges and opportunities that have been identified by the development authorities.
+Based on these analyses and findings, the municipality has set out 8 strategic directions to work towards:

 8. Promote a sustainable open space system.